-With the advent of billions of devices, we have an increasing need for a transparent, verifiable and future-proof system to exchange and store data.
+With the advent of billions of devices and the Internet of Things, we have an increasing need for a transparent, verifiable and future-proof system to exchange and store data.
 A scalable system with trust in parties based on algorithms.
 Automated trust.
 And also distributed, so that a single point of failure is excluded.
 We all hear about the blockchain.
 But how does that work in practice?

 A practical example

 Some office chair suppliers have equipped their product with sensors to obtain data.
 Data about the state of the chair, where it is located, how often and how it is used.
 Relevant information to be stored and analyzed.
 Traditionally this is done in a central system, controlled by the supplier, whether or not in the cloud.
 The added value for the customer is minimal and it also increases costs.
 How else would that be possible?

 By using a distributed system (blockchain) instead of a central system, the paradigm changes.
 It prevents the data from interfering with data from other systems.
 In addition, the blockchain solution is set up under the responsibility of several parties, for example, the customer (user) and the supplier.
 So then it is not a one-way street, but it really becomes’ cooperation’.
 Because let us be honest, who is the data?
 Why should the customer trust the supplier or a third party?

 There is no trusted third party at the blockchain.
 No one is the boss, but actually, everyone is the boss.
 The blockchain technology is fraud-proof.
 This is particularly important when IoT sensors have to deliver reliable data to different parties.
 Systems trust each other instead of business partners.
 And, as I said, the problem of’ single point of failure’ has been solved.
 No one owns the system and no one is able to cheat or eliminate the system.
 Attacks from outside of his past time.
 The ultimate form of controlled collaboration.